Irish Setter: Health

-Irish Setters are now one of the few breeds for which genetic tests have been developed to detect the presence of both CLAD and PRA (RCD-1).
+A 2024 UK study found a life expectancy of 12.9 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 Gluten intolerance in Irish Setters is a naturally occurring genetic disorder that is the result of a single autosomal recessive locus.
 At around 6 months of age, Irish Setters with this condition will develop an increased immune cell presence and a decrease in absorption within the small intestine when fed a gluten containing diet.
 These effects lead to further damage of the small intestine as well as malnutrition and diarrhea.
 Irish Setters that are fed a gluten free diet have been shown to be exempt from any effects associated with gluten intolerance.

-Miscellaneous

-Ireland's national bus and coach operator Bus Éireann uses the Irish Setter as its corporate logo.
+The breed is predisposed to atopic dermatitis.